keenlychuang/keen-design/foundations/philosophy.md

 - Clear hierarchy that guides the eye naturally
 - Minimal cognitive load on navigation and interface elements

-### Timeless Over Trendy
+### Complexity is the Enemy

-Rather than chasing current design trends, Keen Design focuses on:
+Keen Design focuses on:

-- Classic typography that has proven readable for centuries
+- Classic typography utilizes most-adopted patterns
 - Simple geometric shapes and patterns
 - Restrained color palettes
 - Functional layouts based on reading patterns